genma/twitterwatch/docs/source/configure.rst

 - consumer_secret: the Twitter consumer secret key (see your apps.twitter.com webpage)
 - access_token: the Twitter access token key (see your apps.twitter.com webpage)
 - access_token_secret: the Twitter access token secret key (see your apps.twitter.com webpage)

+For the [mail] section:

+- host: the name of the mail server to connect with SMTP
+- from: mail address sending the email alerts
+- to: mail address of the recipient of the email alerts